 If a number starts with a 2, it’s represented as liǎng (两) rather than èr (二).

-If the can was RMB 2.52 in a supermarket, it would be said as 两块五二 (liǎng kuài wǔ èr).
+And if the item were RMB 2.52 in a supermarket, it would be said as 两块五二 (liǎng kuài wǔ èr).

 Counting with your hands